TiredOfEverything/TTS-4-Chrome/README.md

 - **Read entire page**: Right-click anywhere → "Read Aloud"
 - **Read from a specific spot**: Right-click on selected text → "Read Aloud From Here"
 - **Read just selected text**: Select text containing more than 2 words → right-click → "Read Aloud Selection"

-## This extension was built and tested using Chromium and Brave.

 ## Installation